-Amey, the UK infrastructure management company, was hit by a cyber-attack from the Mount Locker ransomware group in mid-December last year.
+Amey, the UK infrastructure management company, was hit by a cyber-attack from the Mount Locker ransomware group in mid-December.
 This is the latest in a string of attacks targeting construction firms.

 According to the Security Report website, which first published details of the attack, it was apparently a complex cyber attack.
 The attack appears to have started on 16 December 2020, when Mount Locker breached Amey’s computer systems.

 The ransomware group then started publishing parts of Amey’s data on their leak site on or around 26 December.

 According to reports, the leaked documents included contracts, financial documents, confidential partnership agreements and NDAs.
 Plus correspondence between Amey and UK government departments and councils.

 Some suggest the leak also included scans of passports, driving licenses, employment records and technical blueprints.
 Including blueprints of Manchester Metrolink railways.

 However, the company has clarified that this incident did not impact Amey’s Defence IT environment.
 It added that Amey Defence data is stored separately in the Defence IT Environment.

 Estimates suggest the size of the entire stolen data set is 143 GB.
 About half (65 GB) has now been published on the leak site.

 Typically, ransomware operators start leaking data in parts when they fail to negotiate a ransom amount.
 Another tactic is to auction the data on the darknet if the victim refuses to pay.

 Understandably, Amey is keeping tight-lipped about any ransom negotiations and are consulting leading security experts.